rzane/memorex/README.md

-# Memorex 🦖
+# Memox 🧠

-Memorex is a simple solution for caching method return values in Ruby.
+Memox is a simple solution for caching method return values in Ruby.

-Memorex is designed with the following features in mind:
+Memox is designed with the following features in mind:

 * Fully compatible with Sorbet.
 * Support for memoizing methods on frozen objects.